Introduction to Repatriation: Principles, practice and policies

 Presenters:There will be presentations and panels from national and international repatriation experts both Indigenous and non-Indigenous.
 Participants will learn from traditional owners on country about the challenges and successes of repatriation practice.

 Dates:Participants will travel to the venue on 1st of September.
-The course runs from Monday the 2nd of September to Friday 6th September
+The course runs from Monday the 2nd of September to Friday 6th September.
+Lifts to Adelaide airport will be provided on the morning of Saturday 7 September, so flight departures should be scheduled after noon from Adelaide airport.

 The course will be hosted by Ngarrindjeri traditional owners on Ngarrindjeri Country, south of Adelaide in South Australia.